Artifacts

 My Process

 Like my mother’s needlework, my artistic process is unhurried and contemplative.
-It begins by documenting the textures and forms I see in my natural surroundings whether out my window or abroad, through photography, honoring and recording the autographic mark that place makes on a person.
-The photographs are decayed through digital reduction, much like the memory of a person or place as time passes and the memory starts to fade.
-This reduction is intentional and acknowledges the beauty of the natural world viewed through technology is never as magnificent as it is in person.
+It begins by documenting the textures and forms I see in nature, whether through my window or abroad, with photography.
+This process honors and records the autographic mark that a place makes on a person.
+The photographs are decayed through digital reduction, akin to how the memory of a person or place fades over time.
+This reduction is intentional.
+It also acknowledges that the beauty of the natural world, viewed through technology, is never as magnificent as it is in person.

-The visual images are methodically transferred to Clayboard, an acid-free ultra smooth kaolin clay ground panel, then painted using fluid acrylic, medium, and a small brush.
-From a distance, my work may resemble a photographic image; however, upon closer inspection, one discovers a surface teeming with small stitch-like marks.
+The visual images are carefully transferred to an acid-free, ultra-smooth kaolin clay ground panel, and then painted using fluid acrylic, medium, and a small brush.
+From a distance, the work may resemble a photographic image; however, upon closer inspection, one discovers a surface teeming with small stitch-like marks.
 This detail transforms the viewer’s perception of the original object.
-The brushwork is reminiscent of needlework both in its application and in the emotional connection it invokes for me as the daughter of a stitcher.
+The brushwork is reminiscent of needlework, both in its physical application and in the emotional connection it invokes for me as a daughter—of a mother—who also made objects with her hands.